TVHeadend, Docker, HDHomeRun, macOS: no UDP broadcast, manually configure HDHomeRun?

 Would it be possible to instead manually provide the IP addresses of the HDHomeRun devices on the LAN, either by entering them in the UI or by providing a configuration file somewhere?
 I tried copying the configuration from an existing and working TVHeadend install, but that did not appear to carry over the HDHomeRun receiver info.
 That might allow this configuration to work in a bridged Docker network configuration.

-Updated by Mono Polimorph almost 5 years ago
+Updated by Mono Polimorph over 5 years ago